So you’re getting a mortgage, and you see the largest fee is for loan origination.

 And why does this fee vary from lender to lender?

-In this article were going to explain what a loan origination fee is and how you can negotiate to get the lowest fees on your mortgage loan.
+This article will explain what a loan origination fee is and how you can negotiate to get the lowest fees on your mortgage loan.

 RATE SEARCH: Shop and Compare Loan Offers